Acceptable Use Policies

 Last updated: March 2, 2018

-The computer systems managed by HPRC are available for use to university faculty, staff, and students who require large-scale computing capabilities.
+The computer systems managed by HPRC are available for use free of charge to university faculty, staff, and students who require large-scale computing capabilities.
 Access to and use of such systems is permitted only for academic research and instructional activity.
 All other use is strictly prohibited without the approval of the High Performance Research Computing Resource Allocation Committee.

 All HPRC users are responsible for knowing and following our policies.